ramtinz/Python_for_system_administration/README.md

-# Python for system administration
+# System administration

-Here you can find a collection of Python codes for system administration
+Here you can find a collection of codes for system administration